channotation/chap/docs/_docs/getting-started/index.md

 ## Using a singularity image ##

 This is the simplest solution and involves just two steps.
-The following is for linux (ubuntu):
+The following is for linux (ubuntu 18):

 1. Install singularity